zemetia/enigma-machine-class/README.md

 ```
 then init the object into variable generally

-# fiture
+# feature
-there is a fitures in this Enigma Machine Encryption module
+there is a features in this Enigma Machine Encryption module
 ```js
 //while Initializing
 let enigmaMachine = new Enigma(set)